Angiofibroma: Nasopharyngeal angiofibromas

+Angiofibroma of soft tissue

 Angiofibroma of soft tissue is also named angiofibroma, not otherwise specified, by the World Health Organization, 2020.
 The Organization also classified these lesions as in the category of benign fibroblastic and myofibroblastic tumors.
 These tumors more often afflict females, typically occur in adults (median age 49 years), have a median size of ~3.5 cm, and develop in a leg near to, and may invade, a large joint.
 Less uncommonly, they occur in the back, abdominal wall, pelvic cavity, or breast.
 Angiofibroma of soft tissue tumors consist of uniform, bland, spindle-shaped cells and a prominent vascular network consisting of small thin-walled branching blood vessels in a variably collagenous tissue background.
 Its tumor cells contain an AHRR-NCOA2 fusion gene in 60% to 80% of cases and a GTF2I-NCOA2 or GAB1-ABL1 fusion gene in rare cases.

+Cellular angiofibroma

 Cellular angiofibroma is usually a small, slow-growing tumor arising in the vulva-vaginal areas of adult woman and the inguinal-scrotal areas of adult men although some of these tumors, especially in men, can grow up to 25 cm.
 Affected men are usually older (7th decade) than women (5th decade).
 Less commonly. cellular angiofibromas have occurred in various other superficial soft tissue areas throughout the body.
 These tumors are edematous (i.e. abnormally swollen with fluid), highly vascular, spindle-shaped cell lesions with a variable amount of fibrous stroma.
 In 2020, the World Health Organization classified cellular angiofibroma tumors in the category of benign fibroblastic/myofibroblastic tumors.
 The tumor cells in these lesions contain chromosome and gene abnormalities including a loss of one of the two RB1 genes.
 It has been suggested that the loss of this gene contributes to the development of cellular angiofibroma tumors.

+Acral angiofibromas

 Acral angiofibromas are also termed superficial acral fibromyxomas, digital fibromyxomas, acquired digital fibrokeratomas, acquired periungual fibrokeratomas, garlic clove fibromas, digital fibromas, and cellular digital fibromas.
 At one time, periungual angiofibromas were regarded as a type of acral angiofibroma (see above description).
 Acral refers to distal sites of the ears, nose, hands, fingers, feet, and toes.
 Acral angifibromeae occur primarily in areas close to the nails of fingers and toes (~80% of cases) or, less commonly, palms of the hands or soles of the feet.
 The tissues of this tumor consists of bland spindle-shaped and star-shaped cells within a collagen fiber-rich stroma containing prominent blood vessels and mast cells.